tranxjason/active-directory-configurations/README.md

 <h2>Lessons Learned</h2>

-This project enhanced my understanding of Active Directory configuration, including domain controller setup, user and group management, and domain joining.
-I learned how DNS and firewall settings affect connectivity and how to enable domain-wide access via Group Policy and Remote Desktop.
-It also strengthened my skills in automation using PowerShell to efficiently manage large user accounts
+Through this lab, I learned how to configure Active Directory from scratch, including promoting a VM to a domain controller, creating a new forest, and joining a client machine to the domain.
+I gained experience managing DNS settings, enabling firewall rules, creating users and organizational units, and allowing Remote Desktop access for domain users.
+I also practiced automation by generating user accounts with PowerShell.